 select s.stmt_text, rs.op_identifier, srt.no_input_rows, srt.no_output_rows from my_stats.sysxplain_sort_props srt, my_stats.sysxplain_resultsets rs, my_stats.sysxplain_statements s where rs.stmt_id = s.stmt_id and rs.sort_rs_id = srt.sort_rs_id

 Rows in this table are added automatically when Derby has been configured appropriately.
 The rows remain in the table until you delete them or drop the table.
-Tuning Java DB contains general information about how to use XPLAIN style and the XPLAIN database tables.
+See "Working with RunTimeStatistics" in the Tuning Java DB for additional information.

 |SORT_RS_ID||CHAR||36||false||A unique identifier for this row.
 Matches the corresponding value of SORT_RS_ID in the my_stats.SYSXPLAIN_RESULTSETS row for the result set which required this sort to be performed.|